huwangtao123/huwangtao123.github.io/blog/2022-10-27-A step-to-step Guide to use Clever Protocol for completely beginner.md

 ![](https://i.imgur.com/dJh3fL7.png)
 Target Customer: Use the Clever to gain more CVX.

-    Step1: I have 100 $CVX that I deposit into CLever.
+Step 1: I have 100 $CVX that I deposit into CLever.
 This gives me the immediate ability to claim 500 clevCVX.
 My current position is:

 - 1000 CVX deposited
 - 0 clevCVX owed
 - 500 clevCVX claimable

 Step 2: After I claim all 500 clevCVX, my position is:

 - 1000 CVX deposited
 - 500 clevCVX owed
 - 0 clevCVX claimable

 ![](https://i.imgur.com/JuhEw4e.png)
 Step 3: I decide to deposit my clevCVX 500 into the Furnace, my position is: